-In this study, we designed a new prototype system for managing personal data and evaluated it in a lab study with 18 participants.
-We used interviews, a set of scenarios, and two card sorting exercises to understand what participants thought of the prototype.
-The results were encouraging: most participants had positive reactions.
+TL;DR: In this study, we designed a new prototype system for managing personal data and evaluated it in a lab study with 18 participants.
+We used interviews, a set of scenarios, and two card sorting exercises to evaluate the prototype.
+Most participants had positive reactions.
 But we also found some usability issues and aspects of the system to improve.

 My role as a User Researcher